-U.S. government debt prices traded in a back-and-forth range on Friday, as investors digested the latest U.S. nonfarm payrolls data.
+U.S. government debt prices traded in a range on Friday after the release of a better-than-expected jobs report.

 One of the most anticipated employment reports of the year, it is the most important data the Fed will see before it meets on December 15 and 16 to consider its first rate hike in nine years.

 The Labor Department said the U.S. economy added 211,000 jobs last month, with the unemployment rate unchanged at 5 percent.
 Economists expected 200,000 nonfarm payrolls and an unchanged unemployment rate of 5 percent.